ndoladimeji/helicopter-escapes/README.md

 # HELICOPTER ESCAPES

 The title of this project is _HELICOPTER ESCAPES_.
 This is actually a project I carried out under the dataquest _data analysis course_.
 This project was created May 19, 2022.
 This README.md file was created May 21, 2022.
 There have been multiple instances of prison escapes whereby an inmate escapes by means of a helicopter.
-One of the earliest instances was the escape of Joel David Kaplan, nicknamed "Man Fan", on August 19, 1971, from the Santa Martha Acatitla in Mexico..
+One of the earliest instances was the escape of Joel David Kaplan, nicknamed "Man Fan", on August 19, 1971, from the Santa Martha Acatitla in Mexico.
+France has recorded more helicopter escape attempts than any other country, with at least 11.[5]One of the most notable French jail breaks occurred in 1986, when the wife of bank robber Michel Vaujour studied for months to learn how to fly a helicopter.
+Using her newly acquired skills, she rented a white helicopter and flew low over Paris to pluck her husband off the roof of his fortress prison.
+Vaujour was later seriously wounded in a shootout with police, and his pilot wife was arrested.[2]

 # Date Created